liyanawr/mcos/README.md

 # 🍔 MCOS - Melati Chillz Ordering System

-MCOS is a professional, full-stack PHP web application designed to streamline restaurant operations.
+MCOS is a full-stack PHP web application designed to streamline restaurant operations.
 It features a dual-interface system: a high-conversion ordering platform for **Customers** and a robust administrative dashboard for **Staff** and **Admins**.
+NAHH THIS IS JUST TO PASS ICT502 LESGO

 ## Prerequisites